Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies

-Define Since the canonical holonomies $H^{s/u}$ vary continuously in $\A \in \HH$, $\U$ is open in $\HH$.
-Bonatti and Viana \cite{bonatti2004lyapunov} showed that $\U$ is dense in the set of fiber-bunched $\slr$-cocycles and that $\U^c$ has infinite codimension.
-In fact, the proof there readily extends to establish the same properties for $\U$ considered as a subset of $\HH$.
-Next theorem establishes the dichotomy among irreducible cocycles in $\HH$ with typicality being one of the alternatives.
+Define Since the canonical holonomies $H^{s/u}$ vary continuously in $\A \in \HH$, $\U_w$ is open in $\HH$.
+Bonatti and Viana \cite{bonatti2004lyapunov} showed that typical cocycles form a dense subset of the set of fiber-bunched $\slr$-cocycles and that $\U_w^c$ has infinite codimension.
+In fact, the same proof there readily extends to establish the same properties for $\U_w$ considered as a subset of $\HH$.
+Next theorem establishes a trichotomy among irreducible cocycles in $\HH$ with weak typicality being one of the alternatives.